DanteHoyle/cfg/README.md

 # dotfiles
-My dotfiles for Linux enviornments
+My dotfiles for Linux enviornments.
+I primarily use Debian and Fedora environments.

 ## Programs
 ### Shell